QCBSRworkshops/workshop07/README.md

 # How to contribute

+If you notice any mistakes or inconsistencies, or if you would like to make a suggestion, either in form or in content, you are invited to open an issue.

-Guidelines are available at the following <https://qcbsrworkshops.github.io/guidelines.html>.
+Guidelines for workshop development are available at the following <https://qcbsrworkshops.github.io/presenter-developer-protocol/developing-en.html>.

 # Status